danwing/https-local-domains/draft-thomson-https-local-domains.md

 This specification eliminates security warnings when connecting to local domains using TLS.
-Servers use a long hostname which encodes their public key that is validated against the public key presented in the TLS handshake.
+Servers use a long hostname which encodes their public key that the client validates against the public key presented in the TLS handshake.

 --- middle